Chapter 14. Configuring distributed virtual routing (DVR)

 Routing services in OpenStack can be categorized into three main flows:

-- East-West routing - routing of traffic between different networks in the same tenant.
+- East-West routing - routing of traffic between different networks in the same project.
 This traffic does not leave the OpenStack deployment.
 This definition applies to both IPv4 and IPv6 subnets.

 - North-South routing with floating IPs - Floating IP addressing is a one-to-one NAT that can be modified and that floats between instances.
 While floating IPs are modeled as a one-to-one association between the floating IP and a neutron port, they are implemented by association with a neutron router that performs the NAT translation.
 The floating IPs themselves are taken from the uplink network that provides the router with external connectivity.
 As a result, instances can communicate with external resources (such as endpoints in the internet) or the other way around.
 Floating IPs are an IPv4 concept and do not apply to IPv6.
 It is assumed that the IPv6 addressing used by projects uses Global Unicast Addresses (GUAs) with no overlap across the projects, and therefore can be routed without NAT.